 While the field of social work has evolved to become more diverse and specialized, core master’s degree courses prepare you for a wide variety of job possibilities.

-Choose the MSW specialization best reflecting the social work career path you want to walk.
+Choose the area of practice electives best reflecting the social work career path you want to walk.

-Job titles can vary widely with overlap across each specialty.3
+Job titles can vary widely with overlap across each area of practice.3

 - Behavioral Health Therapist